 !noalias and !alias.scope metadata provide the ability to specify generic noalias memory-access sets.
 This means that some collection of memory access instructions (loads, stores, memory-accessing calls, etc.) that carry !noalias metadata can specifically be specified not to alias with some other collection of memory access instructions that carry !alias.scope metadata.

 What this allows is the defining of selective aliasing of non-argument/return value pointers.
-Adding these attributes to a pointer is creates the fine-grained control of "this pointer might alias with any other pointer in the program, but it can be guaranteed not to alias with this other pointer (or set of pointers) right here".
+Adding these attributes to a pointer creates the fine-grained control of "this pointer might alias with any other pointer in the program, but it can be guaranteed not to alias with this other pointer (or set of pointers) right here".

 To sum all of this up: